Bob Doris: Career

 At the 2007 election Doris contested the Glasgow Maryhill Scottish Parliament constituency, finishing second to Patricia Ferguson, who held a majority 2,300.
 He was subsequently elected as an MSP for the Glasgow region.

 Since his election, Doris campaigned successfully on a number of issues including free school meals, kinship care payments and Town Centre Regeneration Fund money for Glasgow.
 He was a leading campaigner against Glasgow City Council's closure of 20 primary and nursery schools, and supported the parental occupation of Wyndford Primary School and St Gregory's Primary School, both in Maryhill.
 Doris convenes the Scottish Parliament's cross party group on Racial Equality in Scotland and the cross-party group on Rare, Genetic And Undiagnosed Conditions.

 In 2011, Doris was the SNP candidate for the redrawn seat of Glasgow Maryhill and Springburn.
 He was also placed 3rd on the SNP regional list for Glasgow behind Nicola Sturgeon and Humza Yousaf.
 He was unsuccessful in gaining Glasgow Maryhill and Springburn, losing to Labour's Patricia Ferguson, but was returned as one of two Glasgow list SNP MSPs alongside Yousaf.

-2016 – current
+2016 – 2026

 In the 2016 election, he defeated Ferguson and was elected as the constituency member for Glasgow Maryhill and Springburn.
+He was convener of the Local Government and Communities Committee from 5 May 2016 to 6 September 2021 and of the Social Security Committee from 13 September 2018 to 4 May 2021.

 In 2021, Doris was returned as the MSP for Glasgow Maryhill and Springburn with a majority of 7,924 (representing a 59% share of the vote).